 - Provide just-in-time training for clickers

-- Assess the impacts of cyber security awareness training
+- Assess the impact of cyber security awareness training

 - Segment phishing simulation